Your Account Your Account

 Check Your Usage

-Fort Collins Utilities customers have an online tool, Monitor My Use, to track hourly and daily water use.
+Fort Collins Utilities customers have a free, online tool, My Water, to track hourly and daily water use (formerly known as WaterSmart).
 Create an online account if you don't already have one.

 Look to see if there are:

 - Specific days or hours with high spikes – it's high consumption.